CELPIP Writing Sample Questions With Answers

 - Mention when you are available to talk.

-- Specific details (units, times, dates) make it believable.
+- Specific details make it believable: units, times, and dates.

 - Clear request and next step keep the email actionable.